parkerdavis1/agave-portfolio/content/blog/2024-03-11-birds-music/2024-03-11-birds-music.md

 <div class="flex items-center gap-4"><audio src="./pnas.1515380113.sa06.wav" controls></audio>
 <span>❌</span></div>

 This is unexpected... to our ears these sequences are very similar.
 The base frequencies must not be the primary cognitive anchor for the birds.

-This is what the authors mean by "human percepts of both pitch and timbre are poor descriptions of the perceptual cues used by birds for melody recognition".
+>"...human percepts of both pitch and timbre are poor descriptions of the perceptual cues used by birds for melody recognition."

 ## Spectral shape